Azure/Avere/src/tutorials/ArtistAnywhere/README.md

 * *Deploy.psm1* - shared module that is referenced from each deployment script

-* *Deploy.ImageGallery.ps1* - background job script that deploys shared image gallery
+* *Deploy.ImageGallery.ps1* - background job script that deploys the shared image gallery

-* *Deploy.StorageCache.ps1* - background job script that deploys storage and cache
+* *Deploy.StorageCache.ps1* - background job script that deploys storage and cache services

-* *Deploy.RenderManager.ps1* - background job script that deploys render managers
+* *Deploy.RenderManager.ps1* - background job script that deploys render manager services

+* *Deploy.RenderDesktop.Image.ps1* - background job script that deploys the render desktop image

-* *Deploy.RenderDesktop.ps1* - background job script that deploys render desktops
+* *Deploy.RenderDesktop.Machines.ps1* - background job script that deploys render desktop machines

 Unlike each of the other background job scripts, the *Deploy.StorageCache.ps1* script can be executed directly for deployment of the Network, Storage and Cache modules only.
+All of the other background job scripts must be initiated via *Deploy.ps1*.

-The following output from a *Deploy.ps1* orchestrated deployment provides the *start* and *end* times for each module deployed.
-Note that the background jobs have overlapping times as expected in comparison to the main deployment process.
+The following sample terminal output is from a *Deploy.ps1* orchestrated deployment across 2 paired Microsoft Azure regions.
+Note that the background jobs have overlapping *start* and *end* times as expected from the parallel deployment process.

 ![](./README.ModuleDeployment.png)